neurosips/neurosips.github.io/EEGAtlas/EEGAtlas.md

 title: EEG Atlas
 date: 2022-08-02
 toc: true
+author: Ehsan Tadayon,MD
 permalink: /EEGAtlas
 ---
+We have gathered the following EEG Atlas for adult and child neurology residents and fellows.
+The following collection is mainly based on an article "Competency-based EEG education: a list of “must-know” EEG findings for adult and child neurology residents" by Nascimento et. al with some modifications.
+The following collection would have not been possible without Dr.Ritu Bagla's supervision and mentorship.

  <h2> Normal EEG </h2>
 <li> <a href='/EEGAtlas/normal-eeg/Awake_adult_PDR'> Awake, adult PDR  </a>